windicss/docs/features/responsive-design.md

 ## Custom Range

-By default, Windi CSS's breakpoints is designed as Mobile First.
+By default, Windi CSS's breakpoints are designed as Mobile First.

 This means unprefixed utilities (like `p-1`) take effect on all screen sizes, while prefixed utilities (like `md:p-2`) only take effect at the **specified breakpoint and above**.

-We also provided the ability to have more controls over the query range by adding the `<` and `@` prefix:
+We also provided the ability to have more control over the query range by adding the `<` and `@` prefixes:

 ```bash
 lg  => greater or equal than this breakpoint